scala/scala-xml/README.md

 [![Gitter](https://badges.gitter.im/Join+Chat.svg)](https://gitter.im/scala/scala-xml)
 =========

 The standard Scala XML library.
-Please file XML issues here, not at https://github.com/scala/bug/issues.
+Please file XML issues here, not at https://github.com/scala/bug/issues or http://github.com/lampepfl/dotty/issues.

 The decoupling of scala-xml from the Scala compiler and standard library is possible because the compiler desugars XML literals in Scala source code into a set of method calls.
 Alternative implementations of these calls are welcome!
-(The calls are unfortunately only defined by the [implementation](https://github.com/scala/scala/blob/2.11.x/src/compiler/scala/tools/nsc/ast/parser/SymbolicXMLBuilder.scala).)
+(This [implementation](https://github.com/scala/scala/blob/2.11.x/src/compiler/scala/tools/nsc/ast/parser/SymbolicXMLBuilder.scala) shows the calls needed.)

 API documentation is available [here](https://javadoc.io/doc/org.scala-lang.modules/scala-xml_2.13/).

-How to documentation is available in the [wiki](https://github.com/scala/scala-xml/wiki)
+How-to documentation is available in the [wiki](https://github.com/scala/scala-xml/wiki)

 ## Maintenance status

 This library is community-maintained.
 Maintainers with merge rights include [@aaron_s_hawley](https://github.com/ashawley) and [@dubinsky](https://github.com/dubinsky).

-Contributors are welcome, and should read the [contributor guide](https://github.com/scala/scala-xml/wiki/Contributor-guide) on the wiki.
+Contributors are welcome.
+Please consult the [contributor guide](https://github.com/scala/scala-xml/wiki/Contributor-guide) on the wiki.

 ## Issues

-Many old issues from the Scala JIRA issue tracker have been migrated here, but not all of them.
+Some old issues from the Scala issue tracker have been migrated here, but not all of them.
 Community assistance identifying and migrating still-relevant issues is welcome.
 See [this page](https://github.com/scala/scala-xml/issues/62) for details.